Design and testing of 3D-printed micro-architectured polymer materials exhibiting a negative Poisson's ratio: Computational design

-Moreover, the homogenized Poisson's ratio $\nu_{ij}$ are equally denoted \textit{apparent Poisson's ratio } to highlight their reference to the homogenized unit cell.
-For example $\nu_{12}$ characterizes the contraction of the structure in the direction of $Oy$ axis when the cell stretched in the direction of $Ox$ axis and in general $\nu_{12} \ne \nu_{21}$.
-However, if the microarchitecture of the unit cell obeys cubic symmetry we have $A^H_{1111} = A^H_{2222}$ and we trivially obtain that $E_1=E_2=E^*$ and $\nu_{12} = \nu_{21}=\nu^*$.
+Moreover, the homogenised Poisson's ratio $\nu_{ij}$ are equally denoted \textit{effective} Poisson's ratio to highlight their reference to the homogenised unit cell.
+For example $\nu_{12}$ characterises the contraction of the structure in the direction of $Oy$ axis when the cell stretched in the direction of $Ox$ axis and in general $\nu_{12} \ne \nu_{21}$.
+However, if the micro-architecture of the unit cell obeys ``cubic'' symmetry we have $C^H_{1111} = C^H_{2222}$ and we trivially obtain that $E_1=E_2=E^*$ and $\nu_{12} = \nu_{21}=\nu^*$.